 - Video Question 3 ID: field86163799

-Now we have all we need to adapt the script we used before to retrieve the video URL of one video, the only difference is that now we will need to tweak it a bit to make it work with multiple videos in order to place the right video URL in the right field.
+Now we have all we need to adapt the script we used before to retrieve the video URL of one video, the only difference is that now we will need to tweak it a bit to make it work with multiple video recorders in order to place the right video URL in the right field.

 This is the original code we used before

-And this is the new code we will place in a new Embed element at the very end of the form.
+And this is the new code we will place in a new Embed Code element at the very end of the form.

 Finally, it’s time to test our form with multiple video recorders.
 After recording the videos and submitting the forms you should see something similar to the image below in your Formstack account.